Spectral Image Tokenizer: Ablation study

 \section{Ablation study}

-We conduct an ablation study to evaluate the effect of each of our contributions.
-Starting from the model denoted ``SIT'' in \cref{tab:multiscale_reconstruction}, we train variants reducing the number of scales, using scale-causal attention and transformer parameter-sharing independently in the encoder and decoder, using a single codebook per scale, and removing entropy loss. \cref{tab:ablation} shows the results.
+We conduct an ablation study to evaluate the effects of our design decisions.
+Starting from the model denoted ``SIT-4'' in \cref{tab:multiscale_reconstruction}, we train SIT using various number of scales, sequences lengths, vocabulary sizes, wavelet families, and using scale-causal attention on the encoder and/or decoder. \cref{tab:ablation} shows the results.

+We note that while increasing the vocabulary size or sequence length improves reconstruction, it is at the cost of making the task harder for generation so these tokenizers did not actually lead to better generative models.
+This has also been observed by prior and concurrent work \cite{pmlr-v202-chang23b,ramanujan2024worsebetternavigatingcompressiongeneration,yao2025vavae,hansenestruch2025learningsscalingvisualtokenizers}.

+Another interest result is that the simple Haar wavelet performs better than the ones that are widely used for compression: LeGall5/3 and CDF9/7.
+We hypothesize it's related to the larger filter supports, since our results show worse reconstruction the larger the support.
+It could be due to increased padding and leakage of information between neighboring patches; the same trend is observed for both reflective and zero padding.
+Some related work with wavelets in diffusion models and GANs also use Haar \cite{swagan,phung2023wavediff}, but they did not report ablations.